ObolNetwork/charon/docs/configuration.md

 Flags:
       --beacon-node-endpoints strings         Comma separated list of one or more beacon node endpoint URLs.
-      --beacon-node-submit-timeout duration   Timeout of the HTTP requests Charon does to the configured beacon nodes, on submission endpoints. (default 2s)
+      --beacon-node-submit-timeout duration   Timeout for the submission-related HTTP requests Charon makes to the configured beacon nodes. (default 2s)
-      --beacon-node-timeout duration          Timeout of the HTTP requests Charon does to the configured beacon nodes. (default 2s)
+      --beacon-node-timeout duration          Timeout for the HTTP requests Charon makes to the configured beacon nodes. (default 2s)
       --builder-api                           Enables the builder api.
 Will only produce builder blocks.
 Builder API must also be enabled on the validator client.
 Beacon node must be connected to a builder-relay to access the builder network.
       --debug-address string                  Listening address (ip and port) for the pprof and QBFT debug API.
 It is not enabled by default.
       --feature-set string                    Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")